-The input embeddings, attention mechanism and transformer architecture and parameters are set such that: \begin{enumerate} \item The first $d$ dimensions of the encoder tokens $X^{(t)}$ remain unchanged, while the last $k$ dimensions are updated after each forward pass to reflect cluster assignments (as in \Cref{alg:lloyds}, line 4).
-These cluster assignments are represented as one-hot vectors. \item The last $k$ dimensions of the decoder tokens $\tilC^{(t)}$ stay fixed, while the first $d$ dimensions are updated after each forward pass to reflect updates to new cluster centers (\Cref{alg:lloyds}, line 5). \item The encoder cross-attention computes the update to the last $k$ dimensions of $X^{(t)}$, while the decoder cross-attention computes the update to the first $d$ dimensions of $\tilC^{(t)}$ (see \S\ref{sec:methods:selective} for further details). \item The encoder (decoder) self-attention exactly computes the additive inverse of the current last $k$ dimensions (first $d$ dimensions) of $X^{(t)}$ tokens ($\tilC^{(t)}$ tokens), and when combined with the residual connection, sets the current cluster assignments (cluster centers) to zero.
-This allows the cross-attention to update the encoder (decoder) tokens as per Lloyd's algorithm. \end{enumerate} More precisely, we prove the following: \begin{theorem} Given as input a set of points $X = \{x_1, \ldots, x_n\}$ and initial centers $C = \{c_1^{(0)}, \ldots, c_k^{(0)} \}$, arranged in columns, $X\in\R^{d\times n}$ and $C\in\R^{d\times k}$, for a transformer parameterized with $\{(Q_\mu, K_\mu, V_\mu), \mu = 1, \ldots, 4\}$ as specified in \cref{eq:trf-param-vals} utilizing the updates in \cref{eq:l2-trf-updates}, the output of the $T^{\text{th}}$ transformer layer exactly matches the output of Lloyd's algorithm (\Cref{fig:overview}A) after $T$ iterations. \end{theorem} The proof uses the values of $\{(Q_\mu, K_\mu, V_\mu), \mu = 1, \ldots, 4\}$ specified in \cref{eq:trf-param-vals}, and the properties of LSMA to show the equivalence between the transformer forward-pass and execution of the Lloyd's algorithm.
-We provide further technical details and the proof in \S\ref{sec:methods:icll}.
+The input embeddings, attention mechanism and transformer architecture and parameters are set such that: \begin{enumerate} \item The first $d$ dimensions of the encoder tokens $X^{(t)}$ remain unchanged, while the last $k$ dimensions are updated after a forward pass to reflect new cluster assignments.
+These cluster assignments are represented as one-hot vectors. \item The last $k$ dimensions of the decoder tokens $\tilC^{(t)}$ stay fixed, while the first $d$ dimensions are updated after a forward pass through the transformer to reflect new centers. \item The encoder cross-attention computes the update to the last $k$ dimensions of $X^{(t)}$, while the decoder cross-attention computes the update to the first $d$ dimensions of $\tilC^{(t)}$ (see \Cref{sec:methods:selective} for further details). \item The encoder (decoder) self-attention exactly computes the additive inverse of the current last $k$ dimensions (first $d$ dimensions) of $X^{(t)}$ tokens ($\tilC^{(t)}$ tokens), and when combined with the residual connection, resets the current cluster assignments (cluster centers) to zero.
+This allows the cross-attention to update the encoder (decoder) tokens as per Lloyd's algorithm. \end{enumerate} More precisely, we prove the following: \begin{theorem} Given as input a set of points $X = \{x_1, \ldots, x_n\}$ and initial centers $C = \{c_1^{(0)}, \ldots, c_k^{(0)} \}$, arranged in columns of matrices $X\in\R^{d\times n}$ and $C\in\R^{d\times k}$, and a $T$-layer transformer parameterized with shared $\{(Q_\mu, K_\mu, V_\mu), \mu = 1, \ldots, 4\}$ as specified in \cref{eq:trf-param-vals}, utilizing the updates in \cref{eq:l2-trf-updates}, the output of the $T^{\text{th}}$ transformer layer exactly matches the output of Lloyd's algorithm (\Cref{fig:overview}A) after $T$ iterations. \end{theorem} The proof uses the values of $\{(Q_\mu, K_\mu, V_\mu), \mu = 1, \ldots, 4\}$ specified in \cref{eq:trf-param-vals}, and the properties of limiting soft-max attention to show the equivalence between the transformer update and execution of the Lloyd's algorithm.
+We provide further technical details and the proof in \Cref{sec:methods:icll}.
 This $k$-means transformer is able to exactly implement Lloyd's algorithm with a practically-sized model: \begin{corollary} The size of this $k$-means transformer architecture implementing Lloyd's algorithm is $O(d+k)$. \end{corollary} Thus, for a $k$-clustering problem with $n$ points in $d$ dimensions, the size of the transformer is only additive in $d$ and $k$ --- that is $O(d+k)$ --- which is smaller than the $O(dk)$ size of the output cluster centers and smaller than the $O(d(n+k))$ size of the input consisting of $n$ points and $k$ initial centers.